frankischilling/vba360-enhanced/README.md

 - The Xbox 360 homebrew development community

 ---
 **Note:** This project is not affiliated with, endorsed by, or associated with Nintendo, Microsoft, or any other company.
+Game Boy and Game Boy Advance are trademarks of Nintendo Co., Ltd., or associated with Nintendo, Microsoft, or any other company.
 Game Boy and Game Boy Advance are trademarks of Nintendo Co., Ltd.